 States with Jobs

-Get experience before you travel - The need for new grads in occupational therapy is low right now.
-Low needs = less stability or consistency for you.
-If you are a new grad, you are at high risk for long (unwanted) gaps between assignments, getting placed in tough (non new grad appropriate) assignments, contract cancellations, and companies underpaying you and pushing the bill rate down.
+Get experience before you travel - As a travel occupational therapist, it is recommended that you have at least two years of experience before you travel.
+If you are a new grad, it is next to impossible to land a travel assignment until you have some experience under your belt.
+You also risk getting placed in tough (non-new grad appropriate) assignments, contract cancellations, and companies underpaying you and pushing the bill rate down.

-Be nice to your recruiters - Your speciality is not in demand.
-Recruiters have to work 3x as hard to get you in a placement, and too many OTs on their list hurts their productivity (thus their paycheck).
-You want them to like you and to want to hustle for you.
-Be a great communicator and show up as a kind and professional partner to them, so they want to go the extra mile to push you in good contracts.
+Be nice to your recruiters - Your specialty is not in demand, no matter where you are looking to travel to.
+Recruiters have to work 20x as hard to get you in a placement.
+Be patient, flexible, and be a great communicator and show up as a kind and professional partner to them, so they want to go the extra mile for you!

-Fall 2019 - the market temperature is chilly!
-What was once a hot market is seeing a cool breeze sweep through the Travel Occupational Therapy world.
-That means significantly less jobs and more competition for each job.
+The job market is as chilly as the weather!
+What was once a hot market is seeing a serious cold front coming through.
+That means significantly fewer jobs and more competition for each job.
 It is an extra hard season for new grads to try to be travelers.

 When one might hear travel therapy companies say, “We staff in all 50 states”.

 What this means: The agency is legally set up with the ability to staff in all 50 states.